ravi-kumar7/documentation/docs/bank-connect/README.md

 # Bank Connect: Overview
-The FinBox Bank Connect allows users to submit their bank account statements in your app, then processes them and shares the enriched data with you.
+FinBox Bank Connect allows users to submit their bank account statements in your app, then processes them and shares the enriched data with you.

 This guide will help you integrate bank connect in your application flow.